Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Conclusions

 \section{Conclusions}

-The Polstar mission is uniquely suited to addressing the fundamental questions regarding the rapidly rotating OB population.
-Our results using Polstar observations will be able to answer the questions related to the multiplicity of the Be/Bn stars.
-The discovery of a sample of companion sdO stars will constrain the multiplicity of these objects and the importance of past binary interactions for these stars.
+UV spectropolarimetry, and in particular the Polstar mission, is uniquely suited to addressing fundamental questions regarding the rapidly rotating OB population.
+In Section~\ref{results}, we demonstrate how stellar and binary properties of the Be/Bn stars can be revealed.
+Specifically, Section~\ref{Be+sd0} shows how high-resolution high-SNR UV spectroscopy can be used to probe the known Be+sdO population.
+The discovery of a sample of companion sdO stars will further constrain the multiplicity of the Be/Bn populations and the importance of past binary interactions for these stars.
+Also, their properties including orbital details, facilitated by multiple observations, can be determined.
+Knowing their RV's will allow the spectra to be properly shifted leading to a greater precision of determined stellar parameters.
+Finally, inclinations can be found using polarization to probe disk scattering.
+For the double-lined systems, knowing the Be/Bn and the sdO properties will place strong constraints on evolutionary pathways as well.

 Polstar's low-resolution UV spectropolarimetry serves as a precise probe of the surface gradients and asymmetries that arise from rapid rotation, and is an excellent observable from which to determine rotation rates.
-Having a large sample of Be/Bn stars with modeled disk and rotational properties (Sections 5.2 and 5.3), we can then answer questions as to the geometry of their orbits.
-With well-determined orbits for the primary stars, and reasonable orbits for the companions from the cross-correlation functions, we can then use the derived orbital/disk inclinations to determine the primary and secondary star masses.
+Having a large sample of Be/Bn stars with modeled disk and rotational properties (Sections~\ref{sdO_models},~\ref{rotation}, and~\ref{disks}), we can then answer questions as to the geometry of their orbits.
+With RV solutions for both components of double-lined binaries, we can then use the derived orbital/disk inclinations to determine the primary and secondary star masses.

-With a distribution of stellar masses for both component stars, we will use models for binary populations to test the formation of the Be and Bn stars, such as the BPASS grids calculated by \citet{Eldridge2017} and \citet{Stanway2018}, and accessible through a python interface \citep{Stevance2020}.
-These types of comparisons are useful in that they provide the means to interpret the multiplicity fractions of the Be/Bn stars to enable the importance of past binary interactions for the formation of these unusual objects.
+With a distribution of stellar masses for both component stars, we will use models for binary populations to test the formation histories of the Be and Bn stars, such as the BPASS grids calculated by \citet{Eldridge2017} and \citet{Stanway2018}, which are accessible through a Python interface \citep{Stevance2020}.
+These types of comparisons are useful in that they provide the means to interpret the multiplicity fractions of the Be/Bn stars.
+This will reveal the importance of the binary verus single-star evolutionary channels.
 These comparisons are only accessible through the high-quality spectropolarimetry of Polstar, which enables the determination of inclinations of these systems and promotes the discovery of the relatively faint companion sdO stars that seem increasingly common based on the results of \citet{Wang2018}.